ncase/blog/src/posts/on-depression.md

 <u>Is this in line with earlier meta-analyses?</u> Again, more or less!
 [Mikola et al 2022](https://www.tandfonline.com/doi/10.1080/10408398.2022.2096560) found a lower estimate: the effect for ≥ 2000 IU/day is **0.407**.
 Note that even _this_ is still on par with the _best_ antidepressant!
 And [Xie et al 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC9376678/) found a higher estimate: the effect of > 2,800 IU/day is **1.23**.
 So, I'll take the median estimate: around 0.98.
 (And I'm recommending 4,000 IU/day, since that's the "official" max safe dose.
 Though as we'll see later, even the official max dose may be too low.)

+<u>Is there "publication bias"?</u> Ghaemi 2024 & Xie 2022 did _NOT_ detect bias, Mikola 2022 did.
+(Again, meta-analyses differed in which studies met their quality criteria.)
+It's worth noting that Mikola, even adjusting for publication bias, even including _low-dose_ studies, still finds an "average" effect of 0.317 — on par with the median antidepressant's 0.28.
+If we restrict ourselves to "just" high-dose Vitamin D, we get a much higher effect.

+<u>Does Vitamin D work long-term?</u> Unknown, because of an important confounding variable: the shorter trials used higher doses, the longer trials used lower doses.
+Quote Mikola: _"the mean vitamin D dose was more than 2,900 IU/day in interventions lasting 12 weeks or more, versus approximately 5,700 IU/day in shorter interventions."_ (Note that "12 weeks" is on par with traditional antidepressant trials.)

 <u>Does this still work even if you're already taking antidepressants?</u> Yup!
-Table 1 of the first meta-analysis, also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
+Table 1 of the Ghaemi meta-analysis, also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
 This is encouraging: it means you can _stack_ both medications & supplements!

 <u>Does this still work even if you _don't_ have Vitamin D insufficiency?</u> Yes, but admittedly much less.
 That said, you probably _do_ have a Vitamin D insufficiency.
 [Liu et al 2018](https://pubmed.ncbi.nlm.nih.gov/29644951/) finds that a bit under half of American adults (41.4%) have insufficient Vitamin D blood levels.
 And [Manios et al 2017](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/16F3818433348B17FE9D8E71AAD2C8BB/S0007114517002422a.pdf/div-class-title-prevalence-of-vitamin-d-deficiency-and-insufficiency-among-schoolchildren-in-greece-the-role-of-sex-degree-of-urbanisation-and-seasonality-div.pdf) finds that over half of kids (52.5%) in Greece — _frickin' sunny Greece!_ — are still Vitamin D insufficient.